ARMmbed/uvisor/README.md

 You will find the full uVisor documentation in the [docs](docs) folder – see our [OS-level introduction](https://github.com/ARMmbed/uvisor/raw/docs/uvisor-rtos-docs.pdf) in PDF format.

-To see how uVisor is used in practice, we created a [basic uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor), which shows how to setup a secure interrupt and instantiate C++ objects in the context of a secure box.
-For an example on how to configure multiple boxes and threads within them, please refer to our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread).
+To see how uVisor is used in practice, we created a [basic uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor) to show how secure interrupts and C++ objects are instantiated in the context of secure boxes.
+In our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread) we demonstrate the configuration of multiple boxes containing secure threads.

 Contributions to this repository in the form of issue reporting or pull requests are welcome!
 Please make sure to read our [contribution guidelines](CONTRIBUTING.md) first.